-The skin wound healing assay using the dorsal skinfold chamber is a straight forward assay to investigate skin wound closure over time in vivo.
-The implantation of the dorsal skinfold chamber was described for the first time in rats16.
+The skin wound healing assay using the dorsal skinfold chamber is relatively straightforward procedure to investigate skin wound closure over time in vivo.
+The implantation of the titanium dorsal skinfold chamber was described for the first time in rats22.
 Sorg et al. used this technique in SKH1-hr hairless mice to follow wound healing and formation of new blood vessels9.
-The skinfold chamber model we describe in this article has many advantages over the classical wound healing assays performed on the dorsal skin or on the ear of mice.
-Covering the wound area with a glass coverslip prevents infections and tissue trauma and limits desiccation.
-The observation chamber covered with the glass coverslip allows topical application of different reagents at any time during the healing process.
-Murine skin contracts directly after wounding, influencing epithelialization and healing process.
-Using the dorsal skinfold chamber in mice overcomes this problem and minimizes skin contraction.
-It provides a clear window to observe and monitor the wound closure process.
-To take images of the wounds over time, mice were fixed on a plexiglas restrainer, and then placed on a stage and the skinfold chamber is positioned under a stereomicroscope.
-Using the restrainer, helps in avoiding anesthesia and minimizing stress which might influence the results.
-At the end of the wound healing experiment, mice will be sacrificed and tissues can be collected at different stages for histological analysis, RNA collection or protein biochemistry.
+The skinfold chamber model described in this article has many advantages over the classical wound healing assays performed on the dorsal skin, on the ear23 or hind limb7 of mice.
+Covering the wound area with a glass coverslip prevents infections and tissue trauma and limits desiccation of the wound.
+The observation chamber covered with the glass coverslip can be opened at any time during the healing process, allowing topical application of different pharmacologically active compounds (for example siRNA for Cavβ3 as solutions or ointments) and the chamber can be closed again.
+Murine skin wounds healing process is composed of both contraction and epithelialization24.
+Using the dorsal skinfold chamber in mice minimizes skin contraction and gives the opportunity to study mainly the epithelialization process.
+It provides also a clear window to observe and monitor the wound closure process.
+One disadvantage of the titanium chamber is that the mouse has to carry the titanium chamber, which has a weight of around 2 g (7.7 % of the weight of a 26 g mouse), for 14 days.
+This might cause some discomfort for the mouse, although it seems that mice tolerate well this chamber and they are comfortable and can easily reach food and water.
+The skin wound healing model presented in this article can study only one wound per mouse.
+Other published methods25, 26 suggest to apply two wounds per mouse which would reduce the number of animals needed for a study.
+It is of great importance to create a circular wound of similar size for all mice to get objective information as well as reliable and reproducible results.
+To take images of the wounds over time, mice were fixed on a mouse restrainer, placed on a stage, and the skinfold chamber is positioned under a stereomicroscope.
+Using the restrainer helps in avoiding anesthesia and minimizing stress for the mice.
+Mice can be sacrificed and tissues from the wounded area can be explanted and collected at different stages of the healing process (either after complete healing or at earlier time points) for histological analysis, RNA collection or protein biochemistry.

-In summary, we have shown two techniques; an in vitro scratch assay using primary fibroblasts and an in vivo wound healing assay in mice.
-In both assays wound healing /gap closure is accelerated in the absence of the Cav3 subunit of voltage gated calcium channels.
-As with wild type and Cav3-deficient mice or cells both assays might well correlate in the absence or presence of other specific molecules.
+In summary, we have shown two techniques, an in vitro scratch assay using primary fibroblasts and an in vivo skin wound healing assay in mice.
+In both assays, wound healing /gap closure is increased in the absence of the Cav3 subunit of voltage-gated calcium channels.
+As with wild-type and Cav3-deficient mice or cells, both assays might well correlate in the absence or presence of other specific molecules.

 ACKNOWLEDGMENTS

 We thank Dr. Petra Weissgerber and the Transgene Unit of the SPF animal facility (project P2 of SFB 894) of the Medical Faculty and the animal facility at the Institute of Clinical and Experimental Surgery at the Medical Faculty of Saarland University, Homburg.
-This study was funded by the Deutsche Forschungsgemeinschaft (DFG-SFB 894 to A.B. and V.F.).
+We thank Dr. Andreas Beck for critical reading of the manuscript.
+This study was funded by the Deutsche Forschungsgemeinschaft (DFG) Sonderforschungsbereich (SFB) 894, project A3 to A.B. and V.F.).

 DISCLOSURES